 Designer fragrances are created by reputable perfumers or perfume institutions who have been commissioned to create the scent.
 They are the mainstream brands and are often part of larger fashion houses, crystal makers, or even furniture or luxury hotel companies.
 They are the fragrances you will most commonly find in department stores, stores owned by the brand itself, and duty free shops in airports.
 Designer fragrances permit the average person access to a world of luxury that is otherwise not affordable.
 I’d splash out on a bottle of Chanel perfume, for example, but I’d need to save up 500 times that for a Chanel bag.
 Note that alongside designer fragrances, it is easy to find cheaper drugstore fragrances and increasingly higher-end brands (which often translates into “niche”) as well.
 I think designer fragrances do have good recipes, but they will use cheaper ingredients and will definitely follow whatever is trending in the mass market

-Niche is a word that is thrown around often to designate anything that is not mainstream.
-The term originally applied to fragrances not found in or different from those of department stores, but that is no longer the case.
+The term niche originally applied to fragrances not found in or different from those of department stores, but that is no longer the case.
 Indeed, since the niche market has exploded, so-called niche fragrances are as ubiquitous as the Sephora outlets (Ulta, Bluemercury, and other such beauty retailers) in which they are now housed.
 I believe L’ Artisan Parfumeur was one of if not the first house to be designated as niche, and it’s interesting to me that the brand name contains the term “artisan” and is also much more widely available now.
 The term niche is ceasing to become meaningful as a descriptor.
+It’s a word that is thrown around often to designate anything that is not mainstream.
+Personally, I would classify Dior’s Collection Privé as niche, as I would Tom Ford’s collection, both most definitely otherwise considered “designer.”
+Perhaps that is because the higher price points and relative lack of accessibility?
 Still, niche production does tend to be on a much smaller scale, and niche perfume presence in mainstream retail stores is not pervasive by any stretch.

 The term indie is often ascribed to brands that are niche but smaller and independently owned.
 However, these days even many indie companies are fairly large.
 I feel the term is a clever marketing buzzword that seems to be applied to brands with a very zany, whimsical, alternative feel.
-A brand I feel represents the indie genre well is Imaginary Authors.
+Brands I feel represent the indie genre well include Imaginary Authors and Opus Oils.

 People disagree on the usage of niche and indie, but the term artisan engenders even more debate.
 Artisan brands create artisan-made products, meaning handmade and in-house as opposed to factory-produced.
 Artisan is therefore a subset of indie.
 But here again, many companies have their perfumes batched and bottled in labs rather than doing it by hand, removing them from the strict definition of artisan.
 And the artisan label is not a guarantee of quality, as some people might suggest.
 They do tend, however, to be creative, original, and very personal (to the creator, at least).
 The lack of mass production means that the quantity may be limited and the products hard to get one’s hands on.
 Costs for artisan brands are higher.
 This is due to the need for increased labor and more expensive ingredients and packaging ( since they must be purchased in smaller quantities).

 When I use the term beauty brand perfume, I refer to perfumes that are sold, sometimes exclusively, at the global beauty brand branches of the chain that owns them.
 L’Occitane, the Body Shop, Yves Rocher, Aveda, Bath and Body Works, Lush, Origins, Jurlique, Kiehl’s, and Philosophy come to my mind.
-I believe that the quality and pricing is similar to those of drugstore perfumes (perhaps a tad higher), but you might find some real gems (Eau des Beaux and from l’Occitane comes to mind, and Kiehl’s musk is classic).
-I don’t know if anyone else other than me has defined this category or finds it useful.
+I believe that the quality and pricing is similar to those of drugstore perfumes (perhaps a tad higher?), but you might find some real gems (Eau des Beaux and from l’Occitane comes to mind, and Kiehl’s musk is classic).
+I don’t know if anyone else lumps fragrance into this category, but I find it useful.

 For things like the FIFI award categories, perfumery classification terminology is important.
 But ultimately these categories do not matter to consumers, who buy what they like and/or can afford.
 Sadly, there are status-related and emotional factors that also drive consumer behavior.
 Someone may not adore their custom-made bespoke scent as much as they say they do; they are more in love with the idea of owning a bespoke fragrance and what they perceive that does for their social status and/or the way they feel as a result.